-His non-confrontational method of using thickness and avoidance of complex fights would occasionally irk & unsettle players with a more direct style of Go or personality.
+His non-confrontational method of using thickness and avoidance of complex fights would occasionally irk and unsettle players whom had more direct go styles or personalities.
 Honinbo Shusai was noted as saying that Takagawa played "rustic go," but could still expect to attain 4-dan by the age of 20.
 Hashimoto Utaro sarcastically described Takagawa's style as "flowing like water -- lukewarm water."
+It was enough for Takagawa to find moves that were 'not bad', instead of competing for every point.
 It was even said that ultimately Hashimoto's loss of the 1952 Honinbo match was a psychological one.
 He notes, "it was unbelievable how Takagawa could play such lukewarm moves; I just couldn't get used to it."

 The reasons for Takagawa's wins against other strong contenders of his day initially left analysts stumped.
-However, towards the end, and after, of Takagawa's Honinbo streak, professionals began to attribute his early success to his grasp of komi go.
+However, towards the end and after his Honinbo streak professionals began to attribute his early success to his grasp of komi go.
 His play as White and Black differed noticeably and played a critical role in many of his wins.
 As such, many historians and professionals have subsequently attributed Takagawa as the first professional to have mastered komi go.

 Takagawa was a noted admirer of Honinbo Shuei.
 He was introduced to Shuei by a copy of collected games his teacher, Mitsuhara Itaro, gave to him while he was going through a period of inner turmoil.
 The games impressed him so much that he was able to refocus his life back onto go.